bbaldino/parsely/README.md

 ### Context and required context

 Sometimes in order to read or write a struct or field, additional data is needed.
 Structs can declare what additional data is needed via the `required_context` attribute.
-Additional data can be passed to fields via the `context` attribute.
+Additional data can be also be passed down to fields via the `context` attribute.
+Any required_context or previously-parsed field name can be used.

 The argument passed to `required_context` is a comma-separated list of typed function arguments (e.g. `size: u8, name: String`).
+The variable names there can be used in other attributes.

 The argument passed to `context` is a comma-separated list of expressions that evaluate to values that should be passed to that field's read and/or write